jon-engelbert/webapptest/README.md

 ###Modified instructions:
 * synchronize the local phonebook with the database copy
-* "create new person objects and put them in the PhoneBook List and PhoneBook database table..."
+* "create new person objects and put them in the PhoneBook cached and PhoneBook database table..."
 * "print the phone book out to System.out"
 * "find Cynthia Smith and print out just her entry"
 * "insert another new person object into the database"